oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 **Position:** bits 1 and 0 of the Will Flags byte.

 This is a 2-bit field which determines the format of the topic value.
-Refer to [[2.4 Topic Types]](#topic-types) for the definition of the various topic types.
+Refer to [2.4 Topic Types](#topic-types) for the definition of the various topic types.

 #### 3.1.3.2 Will QoS <a id='will-qos'></a>